Statue of Liberty

 Visiting its Observation Deck

-On the 4 of July 2009, coinciding with Independence Day of the United States (a very important date for the Statue), the access to the pedestal was reopened.
+On the 4th of July, 2009, coinciding with Independence Day in the United States (a very important date for the Statue), access to the pedestal was reopened.
 It had previously been closed since the 9/11 attacks.

-To go up to the pedestal you'll have to buy the tickets on the Internet weeks in advance, otherwise, it’s impossible to visit the statue's observation deck since only 30 people can enjoy the views per hour.
+To go up to the pedestal you'll have to buy the tickets online weeks in advance, otherwise, it’s impossible to visit the statue's observation deck since only 30 people can enjoy the views per hour.

 Useful Tips